Baron Hastings: 1461 creation

 Sir William Hastings (c.
 1430–1483) served as Lord Chamberlain and as Ambassador to France.
 He was summoned to Parliament as Lord Hastings on 26 July 1461.
 He was a great friend and confidant of King Edward IV and one of the wealthiest and most powerful men of his time.
 Lord Hastings was summarily beheaded on Tower Hill in 1483 following an accusation of treason by Richard of Gloucester during the events that led to the latter's coronation.
 However, as he was not attainted for treason the title was passed to his son, Edward, the second Baron, who married Mary, granddaughter of Robert Hungerford, 3rd Baron Hungerford, who had been attainted in 1461.
 Mary managed to obtain a reversal of the attainders of the Barony of Hungerford, Barony of Botreaux and Barony of De Moleyns.
-Their son, the third Baron, inherited the Barony of Hastings from his father and the Baronies of Hungerford, Botreaux and De Moleyns from his mother; in 1513, he was created Earl of Huntingdon.
+Their son, George, inherited the Barony of Hastings from his father and the Baronies of Hungerford, Botreaux and De Moleyns from his mother; in 1513, he was created Earl of Huntingdon.

+Cokayne in The Complete Peerage distinguishes two baronies by writ — Baron Hastings de Hastings and Baron Hastings de Hungerford — based on the respective titles used in the writs of summons for the 1st and 2nd barons to the 1461 and 1482 Parliaments.
+In this scheme, the nth Baron Hastings is actually nth Baron Hastings de Hastings and (n–1)th Baron Hastings de Hungerford.

 On the death of the tenth Earl in 1789 the earldom became dormant, while the baronies of Hastings, Hungerford, Botreaux and De Moleyns passed on to his sister Elizabeth, the wife of John Rawdon, 1st Earl of Moira.
 Their son, the second Earl of Moira, inherited the four baronies on his mother's death in 1808.
 In 1816 he was created Marquess of Hastings.
 Lord Hastings married Flora Mure-Campbell, 6th Countess of Loudoun.
 Their son, the second Marquess, also inherited the Earldom of Loudoun from his mother.
 He married Barbara, 20th Baroness Grey de Ruthyn.
 On the death in 1868 of their younger son, the fourth Marquess (who had also succeeded his mother as Baron Grey de Ruthyn), the marquessate became extinct, the Scottish earldom of Loudoun passed on to his eldest sister, while the Baronies of Hastings, Hungerford, Botreaux, De Moleyns and Grey de Ruthyn fell into abeyance between the sisters.

 In 1871 the Baronies of Botreaux, Hungerford, Moleyns and Hastings were called out of abeyance in favour of Edith, Countess of Loudoun (but not the Barony of Grey de Ruthyn, which was called out of abeyance in 1885 in favour of a different heir).
+Cokayne regards the 1871 change as applying to Baron Hastings de Hastings, leaving Baron Hastings de Hungerford still in abeyance.
 On the death of the Countess of Loudoun's son, the 11th Earl, in 1920, the earldom passed to his eldest niece, Elizabeth, while the four Baronies fell into abeyance between Elizabeth and her younger sisters.